Azure/Azure-Verified-Modules/docs/content/contributing/bicep/_index.md

 ### Repositories

-For Bicep, both Resource and Pattern, AVM Modules will be homed in the [`Azure/bicep-registry-modules`](https://github.com/Azure/bicep-registry-modules) repository and live within an `avm` directory that will be located at the root of the repository; as per [SNFR19](/Azure-Verified-Modules/specs/shared/#id-snfr19---category-publishing---registries-targeted).
+Bicep AVM Modules (both Resource and Pattern modules) will be homed in the [`Azure/bicep-registry-modules`](https://github.com/Azure/bicep-registry-modules) repository and live within an `avm` directory that will be located at the root of the repository, as per [SNFR19](/Azure-Verified-Modules/specs/shared/#id-snfr19---category-publishing---registries-targeted).

-It is expected that module owners will fork the [`Azure/bicep-registry-modules`](https://github.com/Azure/bicep-registry-modules) repository and work on a branch from within their fork, before then creating a Pull Request (PR) back into the [`Azure/bicep-registry-modules`](https://github.com/Azure/bicep-registry-modules) repositories `main` branch.
+Module owners are expected to fork the [`Azure/bicep-registry-modules`](https://github.com/Azure/bicep-registry-modules) repository and work on a branch from within their fork, before then creating a Pull Request (PR) back into the [`Azure/bicep-registry-modules`](https://github.com/Azure/bicep-registry-modules) repository's `main` branch.

 ### Directory and File Structure